Fifty Years, Fifty Lessons

 2) When you know better, you do better.
 That’s from Maya Angelou.
 My version?
 At 35, I abandoned the party crowd to find my spiritual tribe.
 At 40, I started flossing my teeth and found the right facial moisturizer.
 At 43, I gave up emotionally unavailable men.
 This year I added green smoothies and meditation to my life.
 It’s never too late to start a good habit.

 5) Things can change in an instant.
-One morning in 1996, I got a call from Thurston Briscoe, the program director at an NPR station in Newark, NJ.
-I’d submitted demo tapes to this man at some point, but I’d forgotten about them as I continued to work my radio production job at another station.
-Thurston told that me his morning news anchor was leaving and he needed someone “to fill in for a while.”
+One morning in 1996, I got a call from the program director at a National Public Radio station in Newark, NJ.
+I’d submitted a demo tape to this man at some point, but I’d forgotten about it as I continued to work my radio production job at another station.
+The director told that me that his morning news anchor was leaving and he needed “someone to fill in for a while.”
 Poof!
 That’s how I became a radio newscaster for WBGO, Jazz88.

 7) Every feeling passes.
-I lived, worked and trained at the Kripalu Center for Yoga and Health for two magical years.
+I lived, worked and trained at the Kripalu Center for Yoga and Health for two magical years in the Berkshire Hills.
 A chunk of that time was spent processing emotional pain from my past to get to the joy of who I really am.
 I sometimes felt that I’d drown in those tears, but they always subsided, and my sunny nature always reemerged.
 Like the weather patterns of the Berkshires, my emotions shifted all the time.
 Feelings, like clouds, come and go.

 8) Comparing leads to despairing.
 I’ve squandered a lot of time and energy imagining how great other people’s lives are and using that misinformation to make myself feel crappy.
 No one’s life is perfect, no matter how shiny it looks from the outside.
-Now I tend to my own garden, savor the harvest, give thanks and feast on my life.
+Now I tend to my own garden, harvest the good, give thanks and feast on my life.

 9) Taking risks builds risk muscles.
 Making bold moves and trying new things is scary.
 But that same energy, channeled as excitement, can propel us into taking risks with love, creativity, right livelihood, authenticity and every other good thing we want.
 The more I leap in faith, despite my fears, the easier it is to do it again and again.